section99/SoulServer/README.md

 # SoulServer

-the soul of the world
+the soul of our world

 Created 2:22:22 2/22/2022

 This repo will contain the code for the masterbuilder - the server that delegates work to game-world local nodes, recieves player input, communicates with the database and login server.